Medieval Warm Period: North America

 In Chesapeake Bay (now in Maryland and Virginia, United States), researchers found large temperature excursions (changes from the mean temperature of that time) during the MWP (about 950–1250) and the Little Ice Age (about 1400–1700, with cold periods persisting into the early 20th century), which are possibly related to changes in the strength of North Atlantic thermohaline circulation.
 Sediments in Piermont Marsh of the lower Hudson Valley show a dry MWP from 800 to 1300.
+In the Hammock River marsh in Connecticut, salt marshes extended 15 km farther westward than they do in the present due to higher sea levels.

 Prolonged droughts affected many parts of what is now the Western United States, especially eastern California and the west of Great Basin.
 Alaska experienced three intervals of comparable warmth: 1–300, 850–1200, and since 1800.
 Knowledge of the MWP in North America has been useful in dating occupancy periods of certain Native American habitation sites, especially in arid parts of the Western United States.
+Aridity was more prevalent in the southeastern United States during the MWP than the following LIA, but only slightly; this difference may be statistically insignificant.
 Droughts in the MWP may have impacted Native American settlements also in the Eastern United States, such as at Cahokia.
 Review of more recent archaeological research shows that as the search for signs of unusual cultural changes has broadened, some of the early patterns (such as violence and health problems) have been found to be more complicated and regionally varied than had been previously thought.
 Other patterns, such as settlement disruption, deterioration of long-distance trade, and population movements, have been further corroborated.